SM 3.0: Development

 SM announced it would launch three new groups and a virtual solo artist in 2023, with plans to debut a new girl group in the first quarter, a virtual artist in the second quarter, NCT Tokyo in the third quarter, and a new boy group in the fourth quarter.
 Lee Sung-soo, Tak Young-jun, and inside director Park Joon-young will each lead the debut project.
 The company is also anticipated to release more than 40 albums, a 30% increase compared to 2022, and record sales of more than 18 million copies.
 Furthermore, the company would expand its musical spectrum and strengthen its musical influence by acquiring labels of various genres that SM does not focus on, such as ballad, R&B, and hip-hop.
 SM also predicted that it would be possible for more than two groups to debut in a year instead of just one group debuting every three-point-five years.

+The company has delayed the majority of its debuts planned for 2023.
+On May 24, 2023, SM released a video titled "SM 3.0: NEW IP 2023" on their official YouTube Channel, in which the CEO Jang Chul-hyuck announced the company's plans for the year.
+This includes the creation of a new NCT sub-unit consisting 2 new trainees of Japanese and Korean nationalities, marking an end to the group's limitless concept.
+On July 31, 2023, the company that a boy group named 'Riize,' consisting of former NCT members Sungchan and Shotaro were set to debut for early September.

+On August 2, 2023, SM published its sales and operating profit data for the 2nd quarter of 2023.
+It reported that total sales increased by 30% compared to the same quarter in 2022, while operating profit increased 84%.
+The company also reported that a new girl group and virtual IP 'Naevis' are planned to debut in the first half of 2024.

+Production Center

+As one of main plan of SM 3.0 to diversify artist management with multiple production centers instead of being managed by a single individual production team, previously led by Lee Soo-man, SM officially announced their 'Production Center' through their earnings release in the second quarter of 2023, which seen the label divide their artists into six production centers as;